On Enumerating Short Projected Models

-\paragraph{Structure of the paper.} In \autoref{sec:contrib} we give an overview over our contributions, before we introduce our notation and basic concepts needed in \autoref{sec:prelim}.
-The definitions of soundness and completeness adopted in \nolinebreak SAT and their interpretation for model enumeration are given in \autoref{sec:soundcomplete}.
+\paragraph{Structure of the paper} In \autoref{sec:prelim}, we introduce our notation and basic concepts.
 Dual reasoning is applied for shrinking models in \autoref{sec:shrinking}, and an according dual encoding of blocking clauses is introduced in \autoref{sec:dualblock}.
 After presenting our algorithm for projected model enumeration without repetition in \autoref{sec:pmeirred} and providing a formalization and correctness proof and a generalization to the detection of partial models in \autoref{sec:formalenumirred}, we turn our attention to projected model enumeration with repetition.
 We adapt \nolinebreak CDCL for \nolinebreak SAT to support conflict analysis in the context of model enumeration without the use of blocking clauses in \autoref{sec:learn} and discuss the changes to our method needed to support multiple model enumeration in \autoref{sec:pmered}, before we conclude in \autoref{sec:conclusion}.